-Difference of aluminum and aluminum alloys are reflected in areas such as chemical composition, physical properties, and applications.
+Difference between aluminum and aluminum alloys reflect in composition, performance comparison, applications and etc.,

 - Aluminum is a pure metal with the chemical symbol Al and an atomic number of 13.